-Birth control pills do several things to reduce your risk of becoming pregnant.
+Birth control pills work in two main ways.
 First, they prevent your ovaries from releasing eggs during your menstrual cycle by increasing the levels of certain hormones in your body.

-Hair loss isn’t a frequently reported issue related to the birth control pill.
-However, in some cases, the hormones in the birth control pill may affect your hair’s growth cycle and result in a form of temporary hair shedding called telogen effluvium.
+In some cases, hormones in combination pills (birth control pills containing estrogen and progestin) may affect your hair’s growth cycle and result in a form of temporary hair shedding called telogen effluvium.

-Normally, your hair grows as part of a multi-phase cycle — and grows to its full length over the course of several years during the anagen phase (also known as the growth phase).
+Normally, your hair grows as part of a multi-phase cycle.
+It reaches its full length over the course of several years during the anagen phase (also known as the growth phase).

-Finally, hair enters a resting phase called telogen, during which it ceases to grow and is replaced by a new hair that grows from the same follicle.
+Finally, hair enters a resting phase called the telogen phase.
+This is when it ceases to grow and is replaced by new hair that grows from the same follicle.

-If your body is sensitive to the hormones in the birth control pill, it may cause your hair to move into the telogen (resting) phase of its growth cycle prematurely.
+If your body is sensitive to the hormones in combination pills, your hair may prematurely move into the telogen (resting) phase of its growth cycle.

 Most hormonal contraceptives contain ethinyl estradiol (an artificial version of the sex hormone estrogen), typically with a progestin hormone.

-Some birth control pills, which are referred to as progestin-only pills, only contain a progestin hormone.
+Some oral contraceptive pills, which are referred to as progestin-only pills, only contain a progesterone hormone.

 These hormones usually reduce the activity of androgens in your body.
-However, some of the progestin hormones used in older birth control pills can bind to androgen receptors in your body and increase the concentration of hormones such as DHT.
+However, some of the progestin hormones used in older birth control pills can bind to androgen receptors in the body and increase the concentration of certain hormones like DHT.

-Contraceptives that increase androgenetic activity are typically referred to as having a high androgen index.
+Contraceptives that increase androgenic activity are typically referred to as having a high androgen index.